Compliance & Adherence

-Why does my doctor want to know how I’m doing with PAP (Positive Airway Pressure)?Your doctor wants to know how things are going with your therapy in order to check that it is working well and beneficial to your health.
-A typical adherence or compliance report contains:
+Why does my doctor want to know how I’m doing with PAP?Your doctor wants to know how things are going with your PAP use in order to check that the therapy is working for you and that you are benefiting from wearing PAP.
+A typical compliance report contains:

 - Percentage of use by days per month (Example: 27 days out of 30 or 90%)